Quantum Universally Composable Oblivious Linear Evaluation: Security of the RWOLE protocol -- Proofs

-The testing phase of the protocol is used to guarantee that the real state is close to an ideal state that meets the requirements of the RWOLE scheme.
-Let $\boldsymbol{r'}$ be the string of elements that represents the measurement outcomes when measuring the $X^m$ system in the committed bases $\bm{\theta}$, and let $\mathcal{T}$ be the random variable associated to the set of indexes $T$ of size $t n$.
+The \textit{Test Phase} of the protocol is used to guarantee that the real state is close to an ideal state that satisfies the properties 1. and 2. of Lemma \ref{lemma:wrole_dishonest_bob}.
+Let $\boldsymbol{r'}$ be the vector whose components are Alice's outcomes when measuring the state of $X^m$ in the committed bases $\bm{x}$, and let $\mathcal{T}$ be the random variable associated to the set of indexes $T$ of size $t n$.
 We can consider the state: